-Dearly beloved, we are gathered here on this beautiful day to witness the union of Lisa and Raymondin holy matrimony.
-This is a day of great celebration and reverence, on which we come together before before the Universe to recognize and commemorate the sacred love and dedication shared between these two people.
+Dearly beloved, we are gathered here on this beautiful day to witness the union of Bride and Groom in holy matrimony.
+This is a day of great celebration and reverence, on which we come together before to recognize and commemorate the sacred love and dedication shared between these two people.
 It is wonderful to have family and friends here to join us today.

 Marriage is, truly, a magical gift.
 As Mark Twain noted, "Marriage makes of two fractional lives a whole, and it gives to two purposeless lives a work [...] it gives to two questioning natures a reason for living, and something to live for; it will give a new gladness to the sunshine, a new fragrance to the flowers, a new beauty to the earth, a new mystery to life."

 Who gives this bride today?

 Marriage is a sacred ceremony.
 Today we observe the union of these two people with the respect the occasion warrants.
 What we honor with reverence, however, we also celebrate with great joy!
 For married life – a shared life – is a tremendous blessing.
-Now, as Raymond and Lisa embark on this journey together, they will be able to nurture a love that makes each of them better versions of themselves.
+Now, as bride and groom embark on this journey together, they will be able to nurture a love that makes each of them better versions of themselves.
 Marriage is, indeed, the perfect garden from which to sow and harvest personal growth.

 The joy you'll find as you pursue your shared lives will fuel you to face head-on the challenges you'll encounter on this Earth.
 On your journeys together, keep your spouse in the space of highest priority in your heart.
 The love you share must be guarded and cherished, it is your most valuable treasure.